A Change of Pace: Biography

-A Change of Pace formed in 2001 when singer Torry Jasper and drummer Jonathan Kelly began playing together in freshmen year of high school (while attending Centennial High School).
+A Change of Pace formed in 2001 when singer Torry Jasper and drummer Jonathan Kelly began playing together in their freshmen year of high school (while attending Centennial High School).
 In 2003, after a few years of jamming and playing small local shows, bassist Johnny Abdullah and guitarist Adam Rodgers joined the band.
 From there they were discovered by manager Jorge Hernandez, and within a few months they were signed to Immortal Records in August 2004, and released their EP Change Is The Only Constant.

 In 2005 the band released their first full-length album, An Offer You Can't Refuse, and landed a spot on the Warped Tour.
 Between October and December 2005, the band embarked on the Myspace Fall Tour across the US.
 In June 2006, Prepare the Masses was announced, and later released on August 15, 2006.
 In between this, the band appeared on Warped tour again.
 The band also added a fifth member to the band, Dan Parker (previously in Don't Let Go).
 They then went on tour with Roses Are Red.
 In November 2006, they toured the US with Paulson and InMemory.

 In March and April 2007, A Change of Pace went on a tour with Quietdrive, the Classic Crime, Sullivan, and thebleedingalarm.
 They then supported Paulson on their headlining tour in June 2007.
 On June 1, 2008 the band announced that they had parted ways with former vocalist Torry Jasper, and announced a new lead singer, Micah Bentley.
 They also announced the release of their EP, Just No Better Way.
-With new singer Micah Bentley they have adopted a lighter tone to their music, contrasting drastically with their previous singer Torry Jasper who screamed vocals in the older material.
+With new singer Micah Bentley they have adopted a lighter tone to their music, contrasting drastically with their previous singer Torry Jasper who screamed vocals in their older material.

 The band released their third and final album, entitled It Could Be Worse on February 22, 2011.